Whip up a batch of Homemade Easter play dough in the softest shades of spring!

-If you’ve been following along with us, you know how much I love coming up with themed playdough ideas!
-I’ve come up with all kinds of them over the years, and holiday playdough activities are always a favourite here!
-Today, I’m sharing the Easter playdough activity we had going on yesterday.
-Your toddlers are going to love this one!
+If you’ve been following along with us, you know how much I love coming up with themed play dough ideas!
+Today, I’m sharing the Easter play dough activity we had going on yesterday.
+My toddlers and preschoolers loved it.

 First, you’ll need to need to make your Easter playdough!